 You have done your homework and found the vehicle that is right for you.
 You have signed the sales contract and the vehicle loan agreement.
 You have even secured insurance for your vehicle and had the 30-day tag placed on it or transferred your old license plate to the vehicle.
 The dealer gave you the keys to your vehicle and you have taken it off the lot but….a few days later you get a phone call from the dealership saying there was a mistake or a problem with the loan agreement.
 The representative demands you return to the dealership to sign a new loan agreement or return the vehicle immediately.
 What do you do?

 This tactic is called spot delivery or a “yo-yo”.
 Do not return the vehicle.
 Do not drive your vehicle back to the dealership.
 Do not agree to sign any new loan agreement.
 The agreements you already signed are legally binding documents and you have valuable rights.
-Collect all documents that you signed regarding the vehicle.
-Consult a lawyer.
+Contact Attorney John O’Neal about your situation.

 New vehicles cost more than used vehicles but they also come with warranties.
 These warranties are for your protection but they are not to be abused.
 If you have a major problem with your new vehicle, the dealer and manufacturer only get so many chances to fix the problem before the law requires them to replace or buy back your vehicle.
 The federal and state laws applying to new cars with defects (a/k/a “lemons”) can be hard to decipher and apply.
 If you have leased or purchased a new vehicle and it has given you more headaches than happiness, it may be time to talk to a lawyer.
 Seek help from the O’Neal Law Office.